-Consumer advances for construction \$371,083
+Consumer advances for construction \$483,362

-Shelby Energy is a 100% owner of a subsidiary, Shelby Energy Services Corporation, which is engaged in the distribution sales of propane gas through a limited liability company (LLC) in and around the areas in which Shelby Energy provides electric service.
+Shelby Energy is a 100% owner of a subsidiary, Shelby Propane Plus, LLC, which is engaged in the distribution sales of propane gas in and around the areas in which Shelby Energy provides electric service.
 The investment is accounted for using the equity method of accounting.
 The original investment was \$7,500.
 The investment is as follows: